 You shouldn’t feel you have to jog if you hate the idea of running outside.
 And it may be better to avoid certain activities you think may aggravate existing injuries or conditions.
 The good news is there are so many ways to exercise that you will find activities that do work for you.

-Also, it is okay to try a variety of different activities until you discover what you enjoy.
+Also, it is okay to try various activities until you discover what you enjoy.
 You should not feel bad if you don’t like everything you try as everyone has different tastes.
 The important thing is to stick to what you enjoy and can sustain.

-To help decide what forms of exercise are appropriate for you, consider consulting a doctor before starting any new exercise regime.
+To help decide what exercise is appropriate for you, consider consulting a doctor before starting any new exercise regime.

 3. Create an Exercise Routine and (If You Can) Make It Social!